First-time home buyers – Use this checklist to help you prepare like a boss.

 Finding and communicating with a real estate agent early in the process doesn’t lock you into a contract or obligate you in any way.

 Even before the buying process begins, a trusted and experienced real estate agent can help set you up for success.
-They can help you organize your finances and get ready to pre-qualify, as well as help you think about neighborhoods that might fit your lifestyle goals and financial situation.
+They can help you organize your finances, prepare for pre-qualification, and identify neighborhoods that align with your lifestyle goals and financial situation.

-When it’s time to put your plan into action, an experienced real estate will guide you through the process and be there every step of the way.
-From finding the right neighborhood and home to negotiating on your behalf, to getting approved.
+When it’s time to put your plan into action, an experienced real estate agent will guide you through the process and be there every step of the way, from finding the right neighborhood and home to negotiating on your behalf to getting approved.

 Know where you stand financially

-This is common for new home buyers and repeat buyers as well.
+This is common for both new home buyers and repeat buyers.
 Don’t panic!
 Understanding your true financial situation will help you manage this anxiety.
 A financial plan will also help build confidence and set you up for success.

 The first step in knowing where you stand financially is checking your credit.
 Your credit score plays a very important role in qualifying for a mortgage.
 Even if you think you may have blemishes on your credit, it’s much better to know early so you can manage the process for improving your score if necessary.